 Please note that Ebsco EJS provided usage statistics up to July 2014; after that date usage of all titles accessed via Ebsco EJS comes directly from the publisher.

 - Sort by title for alphabetical list, or by total to sort by titles with highest/lowest number of requests in an individual year or overall

-- View a table and graph showing the usage of the top five titles and compare this with average usage of all titles from that publisher
+- View a table showing the usage of the top five titles and compare this with average usage of all titles from that publisher

 - View your subscribed or core titles as starred items if you have marked them up in the core titles area.
 Sort your report to see your subscribed or core titles first

 - Click on individual journal titles to see usage of that title across all years for which data are available including accesses via gateways and host intermediaries and via JSTOR if applicable.
 JR1a (backfile) and JR1 GOA (Gold Open Access) usage are also displayed